-First off, you’re going to need to get yourself to Vasagatan 10, just across from Stockholm’s main train station in Norrmalm.
-The actual bus stop is under the bridge, right next to the Klaraporten building.
+First off, you’re going to need to get yourself to Vasagatan 38, a short walk north of Stockholm’s main train station in Norrmalm.
+At the time of writing the actual bus stop was just opposite the Nordic Light Hotel.
 We’ve marked the exact spot on the map below.

 The bus departs from this stop in central Stockholm nine times every weekday, between 10am–7.15pm.
 It doesn’t run on weekends.

 |Bus from Vasagatan, Stockholm||Return bus from Ikea|

 Times correct at the time of publication but are subject to change.

 Why pay for an expensive hop-on, hop-off bus ticket when you’re visiting Stockholm?
 The Ikea bus provides a great free way to escape the centre for while, and will give you a feel for life away from the main tourist areas.